One of our favourite places to while away a bit of time in Antalya is Karaalioğlu Park (pronunciation: Kara-ali-oh-loo).

 It’s a place to take photos, a place to just have a minute and gaze out to sea and over the mountains.

-Just out to the south west is Kemer, our set off point for our Lycian gület cruise.
+Just out to the south west is Kemer, the set off point for our Lycian gület cruise.

 The Beydağları are the kind of mountain shape that kids draw.